About Private Service Connect backends

 Private Service Connect backends use a load balancer configured with Private Service Connect network endpoint group (NEG) backends.
 This configuration was previously referred to as a Private Service Connect endpoint with consumer HTTP(S) service controls.

 Accessing APIs and services through a consumer-managed load balancer provides several benefits.
-Load balancers can act as a centralized policy enforcement point where security or routing policies are enforced.
+Load balancers can act as a centralized policy enforcement point where security policies (such as Google Cloud Armor policies and SSL policies) or routing policies (such as Google Cloud URL maps) are enforced.
 They provide centralized metrics and logging that a published service might not provide, and they allow consumers to control their own routing and failover.

 Figure 1 shows a load balancer with a Private Service Connect NEG connecting to a published service.
 Client traffic goes to a load balancer that processes the traffic and then routes it to a Private Service Connect backend that maps to a published service that runs in a different VPC network.